-What happens during an upper endoscopy?
+What happens during an upper endoscopy with double balloon enteroscopy?

-Plan to spend up to 2 hours at the endoscopy center the day of your procedure.
-The procedure itself takes about 15 minutes to complete.
+Plan to spend up to three hours at the hospital the day of your procedure.
+The procedure itself takes up to 90 minutes to complete.

 Before the procedure:

 Your medical history will be reviewed with you by your health care team including a nurse, your gastroenterology physician and an anesthesia provider.
 An IV line will be placed.